aiukalo/TestNG/README.md

 # TestNG
-For &lt;Calculator> project with testng tests included Fuck you
+for <Calc> project with tesng tests included